benbria/node-lumberjack-protocol/README.md

 Troubleshooting
 ===============

-The most common reason you're not going to be able to connect is because node.js throws an Error that says "Hostname/IP doesn't match certificate's altnames".
+### Hostname/IP doesn't match certificate's altnames

 * If you are connecting to a server using a hostname, the hostname must match either the subject's CN in the certificate, or one of the certificate's subjectAltNames.